daidodo/format-imports-vscode/README.md

 ### Sorting Rules

-The sorting rules for import paths and imported names *within a group/sub-group* are also adjustable.
+You can customize sorting rules for all imports, or imports within a group.
 You can decide:
 * Whether to compare letters case-sensitively or -insensitively;
 * The rank among lower-case letters, upper-case letters and `'_'`;